 Teaching Kids Empathy with Begin

-The first stage of our learning membership focuses on social-emotional skills, helping kids become more empathetic.
+Begin can help reinforce their learning.
+Our Learn with Sesame Street app and kits focus on social-emotional skills, helping kids become more empathetic.
 Together with beloved Sesame Street friends, kids will learn to identify emotions, practice managing big feelings, and more.

 The more kids practice empathy, the better they’ll get.
 And as they become more empathetic people, they’ll make the world a kinder, more compassionate place for themselves and everyone else.